m-a-r-o-u/sim-api-wrapper/docs/sim-app.md

 ## `mcml-master-user-emails`

-The first helper discovers all MCML project master users for a service and prints their primary ("hauptemail") addresses.
+The first helper discovers all MCML project master users for a service and prints their primary ("hauptemail" or "kontaktemail") addresses.
 Use it to notify account owners, audit responsibility assignments or share important service updates.

 ```bash
 sim-app mcml-master-user-emails